kazmer97/my_website/content/post/m1-machine-learning-setup/index.md

 Once the installation is complete you will need to close the terminal and reopen.
 Then you will need to use the following command:

-`conda init zsh` or `conda init bash` This depends on which kinf of terminal profile your machine uses you can check by looking at top of your terminal window.
+`conda init zsh` or `conda init bash` This depends on which kind of terminal profile your machine uses you can check by looking at top of your terminal window.

 ![](./zsh.png)